-Having the Lebanese Parliament passing the Right to Access Information Law in February 2017, – many administrative, technical, and social obstacles must still be addressed in order to utilize the law to its maximum potential.
-Subsequently, it is vital to involve and engage all relevant stakeholders in the implementation and enforcement of this Law as well as effectively advocate citizens and foreign nationals to utilize the Law.
+Having passed the Access to Information (ATI) in 2017, – many administrative, technical, and social obstacles must still be addressed in order to utilize the Law to its maximum potential.
+Subsequently, it is vital to involve and engage all relevant stakeholders in the implementation and enforcement of this Law as well as effectively advocating towards citizens and foreign nationals to utilize it.

-Several activities are taking place under the scope of this project, selecting a number of members of the local committees in the two selected districts Meniye-Donniyeh and Saida; training the selected groups on the Right to Access Information Law; monitoring its implementation and the number of Information Requests submitted in each Public Administration (Municipalities) in the three districts; conducted workshops on Access to Information for citizens in the local regions with the support of LTA and produced a Legal review of the Right to Access Information Law and the Combatting Corruption in the Public Sector and the Establishment of the National Anti-Corruption Commission Law.
+Several activities were conducted under the scope of this project.
+Selecting a number of members of the local committees in the two selected districts Meniye-Donniyeh and Saida; training the selected groups on the Right to Access Information Law; monitoring the implementation its implementation and sending out Information Requests to public administrations and municipalities in the three districts; conducting workshops on access to information for citizens in the local regions with the and producing a legal review the Right to Access Information Law and the Combatting Corruption in the Public Sector and the Establishment of the National Anti-Corruption Commission Law.

-· Monthly Follow up meetings with the groups regarding the follow up on their Information Requests to the municipalities and sharing experiences
+4- Monthly meetings with the groups regarding the follow up on their request of information with the municipalities.

-· LTA conducted 2 Legal Reviews on the Right to Access Information Law and its draft Implementation Decree and the Combatting Corruption in the Public Sector and the Establishment of the National Anti-Corruption Commission law
+5- LTA conducted legal reviews on the Right to Access Information Law and the Combatting Corruption in the Public Sector and the Establishment of the National Anti-Corruption Commission Law.

-· A seminar was held to discuss the 2 legal reviews with different stakeholders (government officials, donors, international organizations, local CSOs, and activists in order to discuss the outcomes of the reviews.
+6- A seminar is held to discuss the two legal reviews with different stakeholders (Government officials, donors, international organizations, local CSOs, activists) in order to discuss the outcomes of the two legal review.